Federico Azcárate

-Federico Xavier Azcárate Ochoa (born 15 June 1984) is an Argentine footballer who plays as a central defender.
+Federico Xavier Azcárate Ochoa (born 15 June 1984) is an Argentine former footballer who played as a central defender.

 Club career

 Born in Balcarce, Buenos Aires, Azcárate moved as a youngster to Spain, first representing lowly FC Cartagena.
 In 2003, he joined newly promoted club Real Murcia, but would only appear in a combined nine games over two seasons, the first spent in La Liga and the second in the second division.

 From 2005 to 2007, Azcárate represented Atlético Madrid, but never made it past their reserves which competed in the third level.
 After spending an unassuming campaign in Greece with AEK Athens F.C. he returned to Spain, joining third-tier Polideportivo Ejido.

 In 2010, after two seasons in Andalusia, Azcárate switched to another team in that league, CD Leganés.
 He was released at the end of 2011–12.